swasthik22/TizenRT/apps/system/mem_leak_checker/README.md

 There are two types, *LEAK* and *BROKEN*.

 *LEAK* means that *Addr* is a memory leakage and it was allocated by *Owner* with *Size*.
-*BROKEN* means that some memory node has a wrong value in a chunk.
+*BROKEN* means that the given memory address has a wrong value in a chunk.
 It means memory is corrupted and is abnormal state.

 #### Addr and Owner

 *Addr* is an address allocated.
-*Owner* is an address of function which requests allocation.
+*Owner* is the address of the code segment that requested the memory allocation.

 You can find a function symbol and a line number using *addr2line* command with owner address.
 For FLAT_BUILD or kernel, you can use tinyara.elf file.